 I like good problems.
-For example, having such a bountiful harvest that you need to find a way to preserve garlic in the late winter when it begins to sprout in your pantry is a good problem, is it not?!
+For example, having such a bountiful garlic harvest that you need to find a way to preserve the garlic in late winter when it begins to sprout in your pantry is a good problem, is it not?!

 Thankfully, I had just such a problem the last couple years and learned there are many ways to still keep the garlic going strong so there is enough to last all the way up until summer when the scapes can be used in the kitchen instead of the cloves.

 When someone came in from the barn recently and told me there was a braid of garlic I had forgotten about which was sprouting, I brought it in and sorted out the good, firm cloves from the sprouted cloves.
 I’m still using the good cloves while I can, but the sprouted ones I further sorted out according to how far gone they were.
 I took the ones that had a longer stem growing, minced them, and packed them in olive oil.
 And the ones that were just starting to sprout I chopped and packed in raw honey for medicinal purposes.
 I don’t know if it was the garlic in honey, the echinacea tincture, or the elderberry and I wasn’t about to start eliminating to find out which one, but when I came down with something earlier this winter I took advantage of all 3 of those members of my homegrown, homemade medicine supply to have me back in business within a couple days.
 (They actually stopped it in its tracks and then within those couple days I was as good as new!)

 10 Ways to Preserve Garlic Before It’s Too Late